Touch for small adjustments or touch and hold to quickly change the volume:

 You can secure the soundbar to a wall with a compatible wall mount.
 We recommend the custom-designed Sonos Ray Wall Mount (sold separately).
 See Wall mount for more information.

 Connect the power cord and plug in the soundbar.

 Note: Use only the supplied power cord (using a third-party power cord will void your warranty).

-Connect the optical cable (included) to the optical port on the back of your soundbar.
+Remove the protective cap, then connect the optical cable (included) to the optical port on the back of your soundbar.

-Connect the optical cable to your TV's optical digital OUT port.
+Remove the protective cap, then connect the optical cable to your TV's optical digital OUT port.

 TV Dialog Sync

 If the TV audio is out of sync with the video, you can adjust the audio delay (lip sync) in your room’s settings.
 Learn more

 If you notice audio issues when playing to a group, you can adjust this setting.
 Learn more

 TV Autoplay—if music or other content is playing when you turn on your TV, the audio automatically switches to TV audio (default).
 If you don’t want this to happen, turn off TV Autoplay in your room’s settings.